 Fifty questions later, you see exactly where you stand.
 The two domains where you scored lowest become your 30-day plan.

+35 to 56 questions tailored to your life stage and season.
 Radar-chart scoring and your personalized weak-domain report.
 Re-take every 90 days to track real movement.

-One of 21 versions, scoped to your specific two-weakest pair.
+Scoped to your specific two-weakest pair.
 Day 1 names the pattern.
 Days 2 to 14 work the lower of the two.
 Day 15 is a halfway re-score.
 Days 16 to 29 work the second.
 Day 30 you re-take the audit and compare radar maps.

-One of 21 versions.
 The scripture for the two domains your audit named as your relatively weakest, in one PDF.
 Verses for prayer, verses for study, verses that hold the gospel under the work.

-21 anchor verses, three per domain.
+27 anchor verses, three per domain.
 The 5-Day Rhythm method.
-A deck of 21 printable cards plus a closing Invitation card.
+A deck of 27 printable cards plus a closing Invitation card.
 Not a reading plan you abandon.
 A reference you return to.

 Pay once.
 Re-take the audit every quarter.
 Free updates as the system is refined.